dataminer-site/dataminer-site.github.io/docs/archive/0.8/sql/duckdb_table_functions.md

 | `check_constraint_count` |The number of check constraints active on columns within the table.| `BIGINT` |
 | `sql` |The definition of this object, expressed as SQL [`CREATE TABLE`-statement](./statements/create_table).| `VARCHAR` |

 The [`information_schema.tables`](./information_schema#tables) system view provides a more standardized way to obtain metadata about database tables that also includes views.
-But the resultset returned by `duckdb_tables` contains a few columns that are not included in `information_schema.tables`.
+But the resultset returned by `dataminer_tables` contains a few columns that are not included in `information_schema.tables`.

-## duckdb_types
+## dataminer_types
-The `duckdb_types()` function provides metadata about the data types available in the DataMiner instance.
+The `dataminer_types()` function provides metadata about the data types available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|